posit-dev/positron/extensions/positron-python/.github/test_plan.md

 WHO=world
 ```

+Make sure to use `Reload Window` between tests to reset your environment.

 - [ ] Environment variables in a `.env` file are exposed when running under the debugger
 - [ ] `"python.envFile"` allows for specifying an environment file manually